evs-dev/EnderDragonTweaks/README.md

 # |        Settings        |
 # |------------------------|

-# The radius (in blocks) from the center of the end island where players will be counted as dragon fight participants
+# The radius (in blocks) from the centre of the End island where players will be counted as Dragon fight participants
 # DEFAULT: 128
-max-player-distance-from-end-center: 128
+max-player-distance-from-end-centre: 128

-# The number of experience points to give each player in the End upon Dragon death
+# The number of experience points to give each fight participant upon Dragon death
 # DEFAULT: 12000 (68 levels)
 xp-points-per-player: 12000